yakshaveinc/tasks/README.md

-Shaving Yaks == Advancing Humanity
+Shaving Yaks Collectively to Advance the Progress